lowang-bh/dev_virt/README.md

         export DB_HOST=127.0.0.1:8000

-    5). setup the platform env: Xen for xenserver or QEMU for KVM platform, the default is Xen
+    5). setup the platform env: Xen for xenserver or KVM for KVM platform, the default is Xen

-        export PLATFORM=QEMU
+        export PLATFORM=KVM

     6).
 Log server is available to write the debug and exception infor to /var/log/virt.log.
 Remember to use sudo when start the log server in case of no permission to the directory /var/log